Carlos Correa Player Props: Twins vs. Athletics

 Carlos Correa At The Plate

-- He has hit a home run in 13.9% of his games this year, and 3.2% of his chances at the plate.
+- Looking at the 80 games he has played this season, he's hit a long ball in 11 of them (13.8%), and in 3.2% of his trips to the plate.

-- In 29.1% of his games this season, Correa has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in four contests.
+- Correa has driven home a run in 23 games this season (28.8%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.